cicilapetitesorciere/phthenotype/README.md

 # Phthenotype
 A quick and easy style changer.
-I've designed with Sway, Waybar, Wofi, and Alacritty in mind, but it should be usuable for just about anything whose look can be changed by switching out a configuration file.
+I've designed it with Sway, Waybar, Wofi, and Alacritty in mind; but it should be usuable for just about anything whose look can be changed by switching out a configuration file.
 You can see a quick demo here https://youtu.be/irEh6uH5V30

 # Installation
 Clone the repo, `cd` into it and execute `./install.sh`.
 Then link whichever programs you would like synchronized with it as follows